 Jackets are the fashion security blankets of large breasted women.
 I'll be the first to confess, I'm obsessed!

 Nine times out of ten if I'm in public I'm wearing one.
 Which is fine, unless it's August and I'm in Phoenix.
-Even then I'll stare longingly at them, 'craving' one.
+Even then I'll stare longingly at them.

 It makes me feel 'covered' and gives me something to adjust (other than my bra strap) when I get nervous.
 I never have to worry about announcing to the world that I'm 'cold' and if I'm breastfeeding a jacket provides one more layer of protection against leaks.
 Oh yeah, and they keep you warm.
 I love them!

 The contrasting colors between them and the blouse creates a visual line that slims the body and draws the eyes downward.

 It will help break-up the bustline, much the same way a great looking shirt does.

 It slims the waistline and gives us a polished, hourglass figure.

 Complete your look with the perfect fitting pants and you're unstoppable.

 Look for jackets that have one row of buttons.
 Not two, otherwise known as double breasted.

 Ideally it will have no pockets, however, pockets on the lower half can be flattering if they are simple.
 Avoid ones with pockets on the breasts.